-To Display System

-Figure 4.1 Monostatic Radar Layout
+Figure 3.1 Monostatic radar layout

-4.2 Co-ordinate System
+3.2 Co-ordinate System

-We have seen how a radar can determine the range and azimuth of a target utilising an antenna rotating in the horizontal plane.
+We have seen how radar can determine the range and azimuth of a target utilising an antenna rotating in the horizontal plane.
 In a height finding radar, the antenna beam also scans in a vertical plane.
-A radar is therefore capable of positioning the target in 3-dimensional space and the generalised position in spherical coordinates is shown in the slide.
+Radar is therefore capable of positioning the target in 3-dimensional space and the generalised position in spherical coordinates is shown in the slide.

 The origin of the coordinate system has been chosen in the middle of the radar antenna.
 The y-axis points in the North direction, and the z-axis in the direction of the Zenith.
 Normally, true North is the reference direction in azimuth (historically magnetic north was used to be compatible with compass navigation).
 The Zenith is the point in space immediately above the observer.
 The point P represents the target and P' is the perpendicular projection of P on the xy-plane.
 In radar, elevation is defined as the elevation above the horizon.
 The coordinates of the target are: -

-- range (or "slant" range) R.
+- Range (or "slant" range) R.

-- azimuth (Az) angle az.
+- Azimuth (Az) angle az.

-- elevation (El) angle el·
+- Elevation (EL) angle ${el}$ .

 Most ATC radars only give range and azimuth and are called 2D-radars (2D - twodimensional).
 3D-radars or dedicated height finding radars give additionally the elevation angle.

-Figure 4.2 The Coordinate System 4.3 Antenna Vertical Polar Diagram , In an air traffic control radar, targets lie in a thin flat cylinder whose radius is many times its height.
+Figure 3.2 The coordinate system 3.3 Antenna Vertical Polar Diagram In air traffic control radar, targets lie in a thin flat cylinder whose radius is many times its height.
 This leads to a requirement for a fan shaped beam or vertical polar diagram.
-The slide shows the coverage diagram for an approach/TMA radar.
-Typically, the range requirement is of the order of 80Nm and the height requirement is about 40,000 feet.
+The slide shows the coverage diagram for approach/TMA radar.
+Typically, the range requirement is of the order of 80 Nm and the height requirement is about 40,000 feet.
 The beam must be designed to illuminate targets within the coverage volume without transmitting energy where it is not required.
 Apart from the basic range and altitude requirements, the antenna must minimise the overhead gap or cone of silence.
 This gap is the inverted cone mapped out by the rotating antenna as a result of the antenna back angle being less than 90 degrees.
 Hence, the back angle is an important antenna parameter.
 If the back angle is shallow then aircraft will fall outside radar cover as they over-fly the radar site.
 A further important parameter relates to the need to avoid too much illumination of the ground.
 If the antenna transmits too much energy at ground level, then the level of ground returns from physical features such as mountains or buildings may swamp the aircraft returns.
 A key parameter is therefore the rate of cut off (defined in terms of the rate of cut of antenna gain at low elevation angles).
 A high rate of cut off on the under edge of the beam permits maximum illumination of airborne targets while minimising the illumination of the ground.
 In practice, the idealised antenna pattern is very difficult to achieve and some compromises are necessary.
 Vertical polar diagrams are normalised to defined parameters such as the target size and probability of detection.
 It is also important to remember that the coverage is modified by local obstructions and by interaction with the ground plane immediately surrounding the antenna.
 These aspects will be covered later in the module.